Sisters of Charity of the Incarnate Word: Saint Mary's Orphanage and the Galveston Hurricane

 The Galveston Hurricane of 1900 was one of the most destructive hurricanes ever to hit the United States.
 More than 6,000 people died, one-sixth the population of Galveston, Texas.

 The Saint Mary's Orphan Asylum housed at that time 93 children (ages 2 to 13) and 10 sisters.
 The hurricane arrived quietly on September 7, 1900.
-The full force of the Galveston Hurricane of 1900 would not be felt until the next day, September 8 and began to erode away the sand dunes that surrounded St. Mary's Orphanage.
+The full force of the Galveston Hurricane of 1900 was not felt until the next day, September 8, and began to erode away the sand dunes that surrounded St. Mary's Orphanage.
 The sisters in charge decided to move the children into the girls' dormitory, as it was newer and stronger (and thus potentially safer) than the boys' dormitory.

 The sisters led the children in singing (in English) the old French hymn, Queen of the Waves.
 Eventually, the boys' dormitory failed and collapsed into the sea.
 When the waters started to fill the first floor of the girl's dormitory, the sisters moved the children to the second floor, and again led in singing Queen of the Waves.
 The sisters put clothes line around their waists and connected themselves to six to eight children each in an attempt to save the children.
-Three of the children (older teens) were left loose.
+Three of the children (older teen boys) were left loose.

 Finally, the girls' dormitory collapsed.
 All ten sisters and ninety children perished; only the three teenage boys survived: William Murney, Frank Madera and Albert Campbell.

-As a result of this tragedy, the Sisters of Charity of the Incarnate Word across the world sing Queen of the Waves every year, on September 8, and remember the sisters and the children that died in Galveston that fateful day.
+As a result of this tragedy, the Sisters of Charity of the Incarnate Word across the world sing Queen of the Waves every year, on September 8, and remember the sisters and the children that died in Galveston.

 On September 8, 1994, a Texas historical marker was placed at 69th Street and Seawall Boulevard, marking the site of the former orphanage.